p-ranav/walnut.v1/README.md

 # Walnut

 Walnut is an interpreted high-level programming language implemented in modern C++.
 Walnut is simple, elegant and inspired by concepts in a number of programming languages including Python, Go, Rust and Javascript.
 This project is very much a work in progress and a learning experience, as I explore the world of language interpreters.

-Feel free to join!
+DISCLAIMER: This is just a tree-walking interpreter.
+No bytecode.
+No VM.
+So, don't expect any performance.
+Feel free to reuse the lexer and parser for your own compiler implementation.
+Perhaps in the future, I'll work on a virtual machine for this language.

 ## Quick Start